“The rich are always afraid.”

 In the end, O-Lan grows ill with what seems to be multiple forms of cancer.
 Suddenly, Wang feels sorrow for this hearty woman who bore him many children, and who cooked him many meals, asking for nothing in return.
 He remembers taking her precious pearls that she once stole from the palace in the city, only to give them to his lusty concubine -the ultimate insult to his wife at the time.
 O-Lan eventually grows weary in suffering, and she lives long enough to witness their eldest son’s return and his wedding before she dies.
 Wang mourns her passing, and almost at the same time, Wang’s father passes away.
 They are both buried on the same day.
 At the suggestion of one of his sons, Wang Lung purchases the old, great house of Hwang and he moves his whole family and laborers there.
 He also, slyly, arranges for his conniving uncle and his wife to become addicted to opium -they lie in bed all day and cause Wang no trouble.
 One day, Wang’s friend and business parter, Ching, dies in his field, so Wang buries Ching in the family cemetery next to a plot designated for Wang.
 Wang mourns the passing of his friend, Ching, and he rarely returns to his old rural family home because the painful memories are too great.
 Wang passes into old age enjoying the sunlight in his courtyard.
 He takes a small slave girl, Pear Blossom, as his mistress.
 The final tragedy of Wang Lung’s life is that his sons have all been raised in luxury, not in connection to the land, so they intend to sell their father’s precious land one day -the land Wang Lung had fought so feverishly hard to hold onto through drought, starvation, poverty, pestilence, and finally success.
 At the end, his sons walk across the land and discuss which plots will sell best, while Wang Lung follows behind them.
 He begins sobbing uncontrollably, grabbing at clods of dirt and telling his sons that the land is everything – the place where they are born and where they will one day return.
 Without it, their family is nothing.
 His sons offer soothing words, in an attempt to console their father, but over Wang’s head, they all smile at each other knowingly -thus concluding this epic novel with the impending demise of Wang’s great life work at the hands of his offspring.

-I cannot say, in good conscience, that The Good Earth is a truly brilliant novel.
-It is compellingly simple, but it lacks a certain je ne sais quoi with regard to literary merit.
-The Good Earth is often praised for what it accomplished regarding the political relationship between the United States and China.
-Pearl S. Buck managed to awaken a generation of Americans to the struggles of Chinese farmers, and show that they were sympathetic and relatable to American readers in the throes of the Great Depression.
-In this way, The Good Earth tends to be praised more for its “historical” importance rather than its literary merits.
-However, it does reinforce certain American values, such as the notion that hard work will yield moral fortitude, financial security, and pride of self.
+In some respects The Good Earth does reinforce certain closely held American values that have appeared again and again as key themes in the history of the Pulitzer Prizes, such as the belief that hard work will yield moral fortitude, the struggle for financial security, and the dream of self-pride.
 As literary critic W.J.
 Stuckey notes, “Weren’t the poverty and suffering of the 1930s a result of the extravagance of the 1920s, when America strayed from the rocky path along which Americans had typically traveled, abandoning the old virtues –thrift, hard work, sobriety?
 As the career of Wang shows, such conduct leads to softness and moral flabbiness, and then to poverty and to hunger.
 One need only renounce the easy life and the primrose path, take up the hoe and shovel, and moral strength would come again, and every man would be saved.”

 “The hole was barely large enough to admit his hand and he thrust it out to feel of the air.
 A small soft wind blew gently from the east, a wind mild and murmurous and full of rain.
 It was a good omen.
 The fields needed rain for fruition.
 There would be no rain this day, but with in a few days, if this wind continued, there would be water.
 It was good.
 Yesterday he had said to his father that if this brazen, glittering sunshine continued, the wheat could not fill in the ear.
 Now it was as if Heaven had chosen this day to wish him well.
 Earth would bear fruit” (Chapter 1, page 1).